-1 You may hire as many workers as you can afford in a single action.

-The first time you hire a Villager, it costs 5 Gold The second time costs 7 Gold and the third costs 9 Gold .
-You can have a maximum of 4 Villagers on the board.

-- Donkeys cost 3 Gold ( each.
-You can have a maximum of 6 Donkeys on the board. - 2 After paying their costs, take any hired workers from your personal supply.
-Place newly hired Villagers on the Church lying down - you may use them next turn.
-Place newly hired Donkeys on any building tile that is accessible to the Church by a road - you may use these immediately.
+- 1 You may hire as many workers as you can afford in a single action. - The first additional Villager that you hire costs 5 Gold (a), the second costs 7 Gold (b), and the third costs 9 Gold (b).
+You may not have more than a total of 4 Villagers, including the one you start with. - Donkeys cost 3 Gold @ each.
+You may not have more than a total of 6 Donkeys, including the one that you start with. - 2 After paying their costs, take any hired workers from your personal supply.
+Place newly hired Villagers on the Church lying down you may use them next turn.
+Place newly hired Donkeys on any building tile that is accessible to the Church by a road you may use these immediately.

 Example: (1) You activate the Town Hall and purchase a blueprint.
-You have 10 Gold (\) in your supply.
-You need the second tile so you (2) first place 1 Gold (\) on the leftmost tile, (3) then take the second tile which has 2 Gold (\) on it already.
-You now have 11 Gold (\).
-(4) You slide the tiles leftwards and (5) draw a new tile from the bag, placing it in the 3 Gold (\) slot.
+You have 10 Gold in your supply.
+You need the second tile so you (2) first place 1 Gold on the leftmost tile, (3) then take the second tile which has 2 Gold on it already.
+You now have 11 Gold (4) You slide the tiles leftwards and (5) draw a new tile from the bag.
+Place that new tile in the 3 Gold slot.
 You now decide to hire workers: one Donkey and one Villager.
-Since you have 2 Villagers on the board already, the Villager costs 7 Gold (\) and the Donkey costs 3 Gold (\).
-You pay the total of 10 Gold (\), (6) place the new Villager on the Church laid on their side, and (7) place the Donkey on the Farm which is connected to the Church by a road.
+Since you have 2 Villagers on the board already, the Villager costs 7 Gold and the Donkey costs 3 Gold You pay the total of 10 Gold (6) place the new Villager on the Church laid on their side, and (7) place the Donkey on the Farm which is connected to the Church by a road.

-D. MARKET
+D MARKET

 The Market is one of the most important buildings as it allows for both the purchase and sale of materials.
-You can take a Villager action at the Market to make a Sale, and you can transport materials from the Market with a Free Market purchase.
+At the Market, you can do two things: Make a Sale at the Market, and make a Free Market purchase.